article banner (priority)

 Associating elements with keys

-Notice that keys in a map must be unique, or duplicates must be removed.
+Note that keys in a map must be unique because duplicates are removed.
 This is why we should only associate elements using a unique identifier (to group by something that is not unique, use the groupBy function).

 To transform from a map to a list, you can use the values property of Map: